ShaunCurtis/Blazr.Weather/Documents/Functional-Programming.md

 }
 ```

-The real power of Result comes when we add FP methods.
+The real power in Result comes when we add FP methods.
 Before we start on those, we need to cover some more basics.

 ## Expressions and Statements